Lalanikw/Final_project/README.rst

 Current mechanism: All sales inquiries come to Thonooj, and he assigns these to different sales associates.
-The situation has become a very difficult task for Thanooj as he has to monitor the system/ emails constantly even n his day off.
+The situation has become a very difficult task for Thanooj as he has to monitor the system/ emails constantly even during his day off.
 He further has to monitor if the sales associate has responded within a given time.
 The situation has ended up a Thanooj responses to most of the inquiries by himself.